internet-of-things-club/internet-of-things-club.github.io/README.md

 - H[app]iness Development (web dev, app dev, game dev; less focus on hardware)
 - KWAD Dawgs (quadrocopter club about flying and building quadracoptors)
 - Trickfire Robotics (robotic competition club, they do the NASA Robotic Mining competiton every year)
-- UWave, Clamor, Husky Hearld (these clubs need someone to do IT, make useful scripts to automate common / tedious computing tasks, maintain their website, etc)
+- UWave.fm, Clamor, Husky Hearld (these clubs need someone to do IT, make useful scripts to automate common / tedious computing tasks, maintain their website, etc)
+- Grayhats.io (cybersecurity club, learn how to hack computers!, join a CTF team!)

 ## What is the Internet of Things (IoT)?
 From [Wikipedia](https://en.wikipedia.org/wiki/Internet_of_things):